che0815/pswgn/README.md

-## Description
+## Description: Super Basic Python Password Generator
-This is a super basic python password generator.
-It creates a password consiting of a number of blocks (numofblocks) which will have randomly chosen length (provided in blocklengths).
+Creates a password consiting of a number of blocks (numofblocks) which can/will have randomly chosen length (provided in blocklengths).
+The returned password has the highest entropy of the (bestoff) randomly generated ones.

 ## Usage
 ```python